tschm/secretsanta/docker/README.md

 4. 💓 **Health Check**: Verifies the container's health check is working
 5. 👤 **User Test**: Confirms the container is running as the non-root user
 6. 📦 **Marimo Test**: Checks that Marimo is installed correctly
+7. 📦 **pysanta Test**: Verifies that the pysanta package is installed correctly

+## 📦 pysanta Package

+The Docker container includes the `pysanta` package, which provides the core functionality for the Secret Santa application:

+- **process_names**: Processes a comma-separated string of names into a list
+- **shuffle_names**: Shuffles a list of names for random assignments

+The package is installed in the Docker container during the build process using the `pyproject.toml` file.

 ## 🔒 Security Features